ossner/TUMGAD/src/DataStructures/Sequences/Stacks/Stacks.md

 Therefore, the element which was last added to the stack is the first one to be removed.

 ## Implementation
-The implementation-details are similar to the implementation of dynamic list.
+The implementation-details are similar to the implementation of a dynamic list.
 However, only the last element of the sequence can be popped or pushed

 ### pop()